ksator/junos-automation-with-ansible/README.md

 ##### On the Ansible server:

-Most of these modules requires to install the python library py-junos-eznc.
+Most of these Ansbile modules require to install the python library py-junos-eznc on the Ansible server.
-Some options (console option in junos_install_config as example) require also the python library junos-netconify.
+Some options (like the console option in the junos_install_config module) require also the python library junos-netconify.

 ##### On the Junos devices:

-Most of these Ansible modules for Junos require the Netconf API to be configured on the Junos devices.
+Most of these Ansible modules for Junos require the Netconf API to be configured on the Junos devices:
 ```
 set system services netconf ssh
 commit